fedoco/apple-slicer/README.md

 Instead, in order to correctly declare business done between you and Apple, **the sum paid by Apple Distribution International must be split into revenue made in member states of the European Union and into revenue made in Non-EU countries**.

-<sup>*)</sup> It used to be iTunes S.à.r.l. in Luxembourg until in September 2016 Apple merged it with their Irish subsidiary, Apple Distribution International.
-Nevertheless, for a transition period until February 5th, 2017 a Luxembourgian branch of the aforementioned Irish company is used.
+<sup>*)</sup> It used to be iTunes S.à.r.l. in Luxembourg until February 5th, 2017 when Apple merged it with their Irish subsidiary, Apple Distribution International.

 ### This is where this script comes handy
 It breaks up App Store sales by country and assigns them to the specific Apple subsidiary which is legally accountable for them - for example,  *Apple Canada, Inc.* for Canadian or *iTunes K.K.* for Japanese sales.